NHACP-IF/NHACP-specification/nhacp-specification.md

 ### FILE-WRITE

-Perform a sequential write to update data stored in the network adapter.
+Perform a sequential write to a file descriptor.
 If possible, the underlying storage (file/URL) should be updated as well.

 The maximum payload langth for a FILE-WRITE is 8192 bytes.
 Network adapters MUST return an error for FILE-WRITE requests whose length